coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 bubble	ab6f	3ae3012	3ae309b9	0	0	mosi	c6
 ```

-Your script should respond with the text to display above this frame in the analyzer;
+Your script should respond with at least one message to display above this frame in the analyzer.
+Given that space available for displaying your message may vary depending upon how far zoomed-in you are,
-for example, if the above message data indicates that this frame is a read of the RXLVL register on channel A,
+it is recommended that you return multiple messages of differing levels of verbosity.
+Send an empty newline to finish your list of messages.
+For example, if the above message data indicates that this frame is a read of the RXLVL register on channel A,
 you could respond with this:

 ```
+Request read of RXLVL on Channel A
 (R) RXLVL Ch A
+R RXLVL [A]
+0xc6

 ```

 If you would not like to set a value, return an empty line.